CSRD Explained

 What is CSRD?

-The Corporate sustainability reporting directive (EU) 2022/2464, or CSRD, amends the non-financial reporting directive (NFRD, 2014/95/EU) amendment to the accounting directive (2013/34/EU).
+The Corporate sustainability reporting directive (EU) 2022/2464, or CSRD, replaces the non-financial reporting directive (NFRD, 2014/95/EU) amendment to the accounting directive (2013/34/EU).
 CSRD is one of the actions implemented under the EU Green Deal and the sustainable finance action plan and aims to foster transparency by strengthening sustainability reporting and accounting.
 Through this goal, the CSRD help investors to identify companies that are engaged in sustainable activities.

 The CSRD further supports the EU Commission’s objective of ensuring An Economy that Works for People by enabling investors and other stakeholders to access comparable non-financial information from companies operating in EU/EEA.
 These goals are achieved by strengthening the rules on what social and environmental information companies must disclose and how they need to report on these topics.

 In addition to defining mandatory reporting requirements, the CSRD also expands the scope of companies required to report on sustainability beyond the scope defined by the NFRD.
-The reporting scope has impact beyond CSRD by impacting which companies need to report information according to the Taxonomy regulation as well.
+The reporting scope has impact beyond CSRD by defining which companies need to report information according to the Taxonomy regulation as well.

 📃📌 The first companies will have to apply the new rules for the first time in the 2024 financial year, for reports published in 2025.
 We provide more detail on the timeline below.